What is Glaucoma?

 How is glaucoma diagnosed?

-Diagnosis involves comprehensive eye examinations, including measuring intraocular pressure, assessing the optic nerve, and visual field testing.
+Diagnosis involves comprehensive eye examinations to detect glaucoma, including measuring intraocular pressure, assessing the optic nerve, and visual field testing as part of overall glaucoma treatment planning.

 -